HermanMartinus/bearblog/README.md

 ## Contributions

-BōcPress is not currently accepting contributions.
-See CONTRIBUTIONS.md for more info.
+We welcome contributions to **BōcPress**.

+If you'd like to help improve the project, please check out our [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to get started.
+Whether it's fixing a bug, adding a feature, improving documentation, or writing tests — your efforts are greatly appreciated.

 ## Markdown
 All the post content is written in [markdown](https://jordanrobinson.org/markdown-cheatsheet/).

 ## Can BōcPress be self-hosted?
 BōcPress has been built as a platform and not as an individual blog generator.
 It is more like Substack than Hugo.
 Due to this it isn't possible to individually self-host a BōcPress.